 Online learning is becoming popular at even the oldest colleges and universities in the United States.
 Not only are online classes great for returning adults with busy schedules, they are also frequented by a growing number of traditional students.

-In 2017-2018, 10,873 students took at least one online class at Wilmington University.
-This is an increase from the 8,839 students who took online classes the previous year.
+In 2020-2021, 11,419 students took at least one online class at Wilmington University.
+This is a decrease from the 12,423 students who took online classes the previous year.

 |Year||Took at Least One Online Class||Took All Classes Online|

 If you’re considering Wilmington University, here are some more schools you may be interested in knowing more about.